neo4j/graph-data-science-client/doc/README.md

 The example code snippets of the documentation that will be tested are those AsciiDoc blocks with style `source`, language `python` and without role `no-test`.
 Further, if a block has a group attribute, then it will be concatenated with all other snippets of the same group into one script.
 If a block has the enterprise attribute, it will only be run when the test `test_enterprise` is not filtered out.
+If a block has the min-server-version attribute, it will only be run when the docs are tested against a GDS version >= min-server-version.

 Additionally, before a code snippet from the documentation is run, it is: